dotztv/dotzTV/README.md

-### Hi there, I'm X3ditz, A gamer that hopes to be a professional programmer one day, Here are some stats!
+### Hi there, I'm X3ditz, A gamer that hopes to be a professional programmer one day, I also sometimes stream on my [Twitch](https://twitch.tv/x3ditz)!

 <!--
 **X3ditz/X3ditz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.